 All competitors must note that there is a requirement for everyone that is staying in the paddock overnight to respect the right to the "quiet enjoyment" of others.
 Therefore, no competitor or associated person shall cause nuisance by means of their unreasonable behaviour whilst in or around the paddock at any time of the day or night.
-This includes the playing of loud music and the use of noisy generators after 11:00pm at night.
-Any competitor found in breach of these requirements shall be subject to penalties which may include disqualification from the event, and / or removal from the premises of the venue.
+This includes the playing of loud-music and the use of noisy generators after 11:00pm at night.
+Any competitor found in breach of these requirements shall be subject to penalties as permitted under 6.4 below which may include disqualification from the event, and / or removal from the premises of the venue.